COVID-19 ProtocolsOakland, CA

 - We may not be able to see you for a drop-in appointments for multiple reasons.

-We apologize for any inconvenience, look forward to seeing you again and are happy to answer any questions you may have about the steps we take to keep you, and every patient, safe in our practice.
-To make an appointment, please call our office at 510-420-1717 after June 8th.
+We apologize for any inconvenience, look forward to seeing you again and are happy to answer any questions you may have about the steps we take to keep you, and everyone safe in our practice.
+To make an appointment, please call our office at 510-420-1717.
 For information on our services visit our website at www.OaklandSmiles.com.